alan-turing-institute/trustworthy-assurance/includes/full-report.md

 ---

-title: "Trustworthy Assurance of Digital Mental Healthcare"
+title: "Trustworthy Assurance of Digital Mental Healthcare" author:

-author:
-  - Christopher Burr
+* Christopher Burr
-  - Rosamund Powell
+* Rosamund Powell
-- keywords: [trustworthy, assurance, digital mental healthcare]
+* keywords: [trustworthy, assurance, digital mental healthcare]

 ---

 # Introduction

 > Do I contradict myself?
-Very well then I contradict myself, (I am large, I contain multitudes.)
-> --Walt Whitman, Song of Myself
+Very well then I contradict myself, (I am large, I contain multitudes.) --Walt Whitman, Song of Myself

 Whitman's ode to self-knowledge and understanding contains many poetically phrased truths.
 However, the one expressed in the above line is an *understatement*.
 If we were to identify and rank the most complex phenomena in the universe, our large and multitudinous minds would sit somewhere near the top of the list!

-Even the most stubborn or oblivious among us, must acknowledge that part of this complexity stems from a capacity for our minds to operate as a network of often *contradictory beliefs, attitudes, and opinions*—a network that exists within and among a larger social network of similarly fallible individuals.
-It would be understandable, therefore, given this reflection, if we concluded that our minds were never supposed to be understood fully and we just accepted, as Whitman did, that our mental lives are fundamentally contradictory and diverse, and sometimes none the worse for it!
+Even the most stubborn ~~or oblivious~~ among us, must acknowledge that part of this complexity stems from a capacity for our minds to operate as a network of often *contradictory beliefs, attitudes, and opinions*—a network that exists within and among a larger social network of similarly fallible individuals.
+It would be understandable, therefore, ~~given this reflection,~~ if we concluded that our minds were never supposed to be understood fully ~~and we just accepted, as Whitman did, that our mental lives are fundamentally contradictory and diverse, and sometimes none the worse for it!~~

 For many people, a prescription of stoic acceptance in the face of overwhelming complexity would be welcomed.
-But for others, their minds are not just built on top of permissible and tolerable contradictions, they also operate in a manner that prevents them from living a fully self-determined and flourishing life.
+But for others, the impenetrable, inner workings of their minds also prevent them from living a fully self-determined and flourishing life. ~~their minds are not just built on top of permissible and tolerable contradictions, they also operate in a manner that prevents them from living a fully self-determined and flourishing life.~~

 In the last decade or so, a wide range of digital and data-driven technologies have emerged that promise to improve both our knowledge and understanding of our complex minds and its capabilities, as well as enhance our overall well-being.
-This fact is unsurprising.
+This development ~~fact~~ is unsurprising.
 Our species has used technology to learn about and restructure both our external and internal worlds for hundreds of thousands of years.
-And during our time on this planet, technology has both enhanced and diminished our knowledge, understanding, and individual and social welfare.
+During this time ~~And during our time on this planet~~, technology has both enhanced and diminished our knowledge, understanding, and individual and social welfare.
 So, why has so much attention been paid in recent years to a recurring cycle of technological innovation?

 ## Laying the Foundations